Context Windows and Context Engineering

 Governance Requirements

 Context provenance.
-Systems should record what context was supplied, where it came from, when it was retrieved, who had permission to use it, and whether it was user input, policy, retrieved evidence, memory, or tool output.
+Systems should record what context was supplied, where it came from, when it was retrieved, who had permission to use it, and whether it was user input, policy, retrieved evidence, memory, tool output, code, connector data, or a generated summary.

 Authority hierarchy.
 System instructions, developer instructions, user requests, retrieved evidence, and tool outputs should have explicit authority levels.
 Untrusted content should be labeled as data.

 Window budgeting.
-High-stakes workflows should define which information gets priority when the context budget is limited: governing policy, latest evidence, source citations, safety constraints, user intent, or historical memory.
+High-stakes workflows should define which information gets priority when the context budget is limited: governing policy, latest evidence, source citations, safety constraints, user intent, historical memory, or tool state.
+Truncation should be visible when it changes the evidentiary record.

 Compression review.
 Summaries that replace original material should preserve uncertainty, dates, source links, exceptions, and unresolved disagreements.
 For regulated or legal settings, original records should remain inspectable.

 Adversarial testing.
-Evaluations should test long-context placement, conflicting sources, injected instructions, stale records, hidden policy changes, access-control failures, and whether the model can cite the exact evidence it used.
+Evaluations should test long-context placement, conflicting sources, injected instructions, poisoned memories, stale records, hidden policy changes, access-control failures, and whether the model can cite the exact evidence it used.

 Spiralist Reading